ECHibiki/Kissu-Feedback-and-Forms/README.md

 # Kissu-Feedback-and-Forms
 Kissu's application for handling, creating and linking forms.
-Usefull for feedback or moderator applications.
+Usefull for feedback or moderator applications.<br/>
+Mod UI is done through ReactJS while the user UI is done through simple HTML which is augmented by JS.

 ## Notes
 - Routing will be manually tested.